danielgsims/hyperdrive/README.md

 403 Forbidden                       | No, I don't think he likes you at all.
 No, I don't like you either.
 404 Not Found                       | These aren't the droids you're looking for.
 405 Method Not Allowed              | Surrender is a perfectly acceptable alternative in extreme circumstances!
-406 Not Acceptable                  | Your droids.
-They'll have to wait outside.
-We don't want them here.
+406 Not Acceptable                  | Hey!
+We don't serve their kind here.
 407 Proxy Authentication Required   |
 408 Request Timeout                 | Han will have that shield down.
 We've got to give him more time!
 409 Conflict                        | Your thoughts betray you, Father.
 I feel the good in you, the conflict.